Ayisharinsi/Ex.No.10/README.md

 #### **1. Introduction to Prompt Patterns (Extended Explanation):**

-<img width="1400" height="720" alt="1" src="https://github.com/user-attachments/assets/d9ae4a2d-a344-4113-89f9-e98572192b4e" />

 To effectively generate content, various prompt patterns are used to guide the AI through the content creation process.
 Each pattern serves a specific purpose, whether it's to break down complex queries, make decisions, refine the structure, or ensure accuracy.
-Let’s explore each of these:
+The following prompt patterns are demonstrated using the project **Graph Neural Network-Based Money Laundering Detection**:
+<img width="1400" height="720" alt="1" src="https://github.com/user-attachments/assets/d9ae4a2d-a344-4113-89f9-e98572192b4e" />
 1. **Query Decomposition:**

    * **Extended Explanation:** Query decomposition involves dividing a complex topic into smaller and manageable questions.
 Each sub-question focuses on one specific part of the main topic.

    * **Example:**

-     * A report on **Artificial Intelligence in Education** could be divided into:
+     * A report on **Graph Neural Network-Based Money Laundering Detection** could be divided into:

-       * How is AI used in education?
+       * What is money laundering?
-       * What are the benefits of AI-based learning?
+       * What are the existing methods used for money laundering detection?
-       * What challenges are faced while implementing AI?
+       * What are the limitations of traditional transaction analysis?
+       * How can financial transactions be represented as a graph?
-       * How can AI improve student performance?
+       * How can Graph Neural Networks be used for money laundering detection?
+       * What suspicious transaction patterns can be identified?
+       * How can GCN, GAT, GATv2, and GraphSAGE be used in the proposed system?

    * **Why is it useful?**

      * Query decomposition makes complex topics easier to handle.
 It helps the AI provide organized, detailed, and relevant information without missing important points.

 2. **Decision Making:**
 <img width="516" height="599" alt="2" src="https://github.com/user-attachments/assets/be39d3e3-52a2-47b6-ace0-f13caf208981" />
    * **Extended Explanation:** Decision-making prompts ask the AI to select the most suitable option from multiple alternatives based on given requirements.

    * **Example:**

-  * For a case study: “Should the case study focus on the company's AI technology or its customer satisfaction strategy?”
+     * For the proposed money laundering detection system:

+       * “Compare GCN, GAT, GATv2, and GraphSAGE for detecting suspicious financial transaction patterns.
+Which model or combination of models is most suitable for the proposed system?”

    * **Why is it useful?**

-  * Decision-making keeps the content focused and helps select the direction that best matches the purpose of the document.
+     * Decision-making keeps the content focused and helps select the direction, algorithm, or approach that best matches the purpose of the project.

 4. **Answer Engineering:**

    * **Extended Explanation:** Answer engineering involves giving clear instructions about how the AI should organize and present the final answer.

    * **Example:**

+     * For a technical project report:

-     * For an article: "Write an article on Artificial Intelligence in Education using the structure: Introduction, Applications, Benefits, Challenges, Future Scope, and Conclusion.
-Use simple and formal language."
+       * “Write a report on Graph Neural Network-Based Money Laundering Detection using the structure: Introduction, Problem Statement, Existing System, Proposed System, Methodology, GNN Models, Evaluation Metrics, Applications, Limitations, Future Scope, and Conclusion.
+Use simple and formal technical language.”

    * **Why is it useful?**

      * It produces structured and easy-to-read content while reducing unnecessary or unrelated information.